 Your audience is coming to you — to learn from you.
 So be there for your audience.
 For a B2B company, this means giving a sneak peek of your behind-the-scenes.
 How your employees spend a day in their jobs, celebrate wins, and a quick video on what your employees love about their job can all help you build authenticity.

 Think of any of the top blogs that you visit.
 Why do you visit it?
 It’s most likely to consume the value that they offer.
 The same goes for your blog too.
 It’s okay if you write one post a week or one post a month —- but write only when you have something valuable to offer to your audience.
-The Hubspot blog is an excellent example of a B2B blog that is value-packed and has tons of actionable tips and templates that you immediately take away and implement.

 Google gives priority to websites that have fresh content on them.
 So write and publish your posts frequently.